How to walk away with your bachelor’s degree in 14 months…debt-free.

 - Each class was self-paced, which means I could take a class for a week and pass the exam or stretch it out over 6 weeks.
 I mapped out a plan to crank out the easy classes quickly so I could prioritize the more difficult ones.

 - I also jumped on the opportunity to find random scholarships and was awarded a couple of them.
-Even those small $500 per semester scholarships add up!
+Those small $500 per semester scholarships add up!

 Running my own business helped pay my way through school and save up for traveling.